lfaucheux/PyLUCCBA/README.md

 ### A note on the carbon profitability payback period

 Actually, it looks like extending the horizon of the project may be a good idea to see whether one of the two NPVs' profiles – shown above – exhibit positive values over the long run.
-Put differently, let's vizualize *when* the project exhibits positive carbon profitability (CP) for each annualization approach.
+Put differently, let's vizualize *when* the project exhibits positive NPV under each annualization approach.

 •	*NB1: the project horizon must be long enough for such a payback period to exist.
 Hence the extension from 20 to 50 years configured below.*